dvdlvc/MyGitHub/README.md

 1164 of Robinson et al (2003) paper .
 The code generates the QQplot and one of the power curve in Figure 4, as available in the paper.
 The other power curves are obtained changing n and superposing the resulting plots.

 For both files, the Monte Carlo size is MCsize = 5000.
-This value can be increased by the user, but we in our experience 5000 Monte Carlo runs yield already very accurate results.
+This value can be increased by the user.
+In our experience 5000 Monte Carlo runs yield already very accurate results, both for the saddlepoint density and the test.

 Additional info: